Willian199/dart_ddi/README.md

 `Use Case`: Sharing a configuration manager, a logging service, or a global state manager.

 `Note`:
-        - `Interceptor.aroundDipose` and `PreDispose` mixin are not supported.
+        - `Interceptor.onDipose` and `PreDispose` mixin are not supported.
 You can just destroy the instance.
         - If you call dispose, only the Application or Session childrens will be disposed.

 ## Application